lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 `PSI = sum((actual_percentage_i - expected_percentage_i) * ln(actual_percentage_i / expected_percentage_i))`

-When applying PSI, you need 2 sets of target data, "actual" can be the latest target data, "expected" can be the older target data that didn't have data drifting.
+When applying PSI to detect concept drift, you need 2 sets of target data, "actual" can be the latest target data, "expected" can be the older target data that didn't have data drifting.
 PSI will binning the numerical target values and "_i" means the ith bin, the "percentage" in the formula indicates how many percent each bin occupies in the population.
 The general purpose of PSI is to get the overall percentage change, when comparing 2 sets of data.

 🌻 [Check PSI python implementation >>][2] ([Reference][3])